Peltier Supercooling with Isosceles Current Pulses: A Response Surface Perspective

 - Thermoelectric Generator Modeling and Simulation - 8 Things to Know

-- We won and innovation contest for wireless power transfer
+- We won an innovation contest for using thermoelectric generators

 - Pulsed Thermoelectrics